tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_1.md

 I turn to the glove compartment, rummaging through its contents until my fingers find the familiar, slightly worn edges of a map.

-Laying it flat on the hood of the damaged vehicle, I try to pinpoint my current location.Using landmarks I remember passing, like the distinctive shape of a nearby gorge and the direction I was heading, I estimate my position.
+Laying it flat on the hood of the damaged vehicle, I try to pinpoint my current location.
+Using landmarks I remember passing, like the distinctive shape of a nearby gorge and the direction I was heading, I estimate my position.
 It's not exact, but it should be close enough.

 I trace the contours and landmarks with my finger.
 The waterfall is marked clearly, a blue squiggle amidst a sea of browns and greens.